pollyweb-org/pollyweb-docs/4 ⚙️ Solution/40 👥 Domains/41 📨 Comms/01 📨 Domain Message.md

     ---

-4. **How do sender domains prevent man-in-the-middle attacks?**
+3. **How do sender domains prevent man-in-the-middle attacks?**

     By using HTTPS POST requests, sender domains ensure outbound messages are encrypted, and rely on trusted Certificate Authorities (CAs) to validate the TLS certificate of the receiver.
     - By using a well-known URL prefix plus the receiver’s domain, sender domains rely only on DNS for network discovery.

     ---

-5. **How do receiver domains know who sent a message?**
+4. **How do receiver domains know who sent a message?**

     An NLWeb envelope resembles an email message, containing a header and a body.
-    - The header contains the sender’s domain (e.g., `any-sender.com`) and the receiver’s domain (e.g., `any-receiver.com`), as well as other metadata.
+    - The header contains the sender’s domain name (e.g., `any-sender.com`) and the receiver’s domain name (e.g., `any-receiver.com`), as well as other metadata.
     - Receivers discard envelopes not intended to them.

     ---

-6. **How do receiver domains prevent sender impersonation attacks?**
+5. **How do receiver domains prevent sender impersonation attacks?**

     NLWeb domains implement the ubiquitous [DKIM (rfc6376) protocol 📺](<../../../2 🏔️ Landscape/2 🧑‍🦰 User landscape/08 🔐 Passwordless ID landscape/07 📺 Email DKIM.md>) used by email servers to verify envelopes received from other domains.